 The following two techniques can enable you to recover your password:

 The combination of these two techniques is very powerful.
 Digital forensics helps you to identify the right stimuli or context to use with memory recovery techniques.

 Memory recovery works by recreating the situation or context in which a memory was created.
 In the case off password recovery this means you have go back to the person you were and the situation you were in at the time you created the password.

 For example, if you created the password while being in a student room, go back to that room if possible or simply lay down on your bed relax and imagine you are in that same room.
 Look around and try to remember all the details of that room.
 How did the carpet smell, which books were in your cabinet, how was the view from the windows, what sounds did you hear, how did the whisky taste your were drinking at that time.
 The more of these stimuli you can recall or recreate, the bigger the chance you hit the right neural pathways to access your memory.

-Help, I tried all of the above nd still have no idear what my password might be!
-Do not fear, you think you might not remember the password but you probably remember names, movies, series, dates, numbers names from around that time that might be fragments of your password.
+Help, I tried all of the above and still have no idea what my password might be!
+Do not fear, you think you might not remember the password but you probably remember hints or fragments like names, movies, series, dates, numbers names from around that time that might be part of your password.
 Write down all these possible fragments, they will can help your recover your full password using our wallet password recovery service.
 Or if you prefer to attempt to recover you password on your own, check out the wallet password recovery software in the FAQ section.

 But hold on, you only tried memory recovery techniques.
 Memory techniques however work best if you can recall as much as you can about your past life.
 And that is where (digital- )forensic, comes into play.
 Digital forensics is the art of analyzing your ‘digital memory’.
 Now a days, vast amounts of information about you are stored on every device as well as on the internet.
 Digital forensics allows you to create a timeline of files you created, movies you watched, programs you used, websites you visited contacts you emailed.